Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 The Rhetorical Question Introduction

-Rhetorical analysis questions usually reflect on literature, philosophy, or other genre works to evaluate their claims.
-Below are the good rhetorical introductions for Shakespeare’s play Hamlet.
+Rhetorical analysis often involves reflecting on classic literature, philosophy, or other works to evaluate their core claims.
+Below, you'll find great examples of using a rhetorical question to introduce an analysis of Shakespeare's Hamlet.

 1. Rhetorical introduction example: Start with a rhetorical question connected to modernity